Storware/vprotect-manual/deployment/installation-with-rpms.md

    vprotect-server-configure
    ```

-3. Start vProtect Server \(it can take around a minute for server to be started\):
+3. Start vProtect Server \(it can take around a minute for the server to be started\):

    ```text
    systemctl start vprotect-server
    ```

 4. You may need to open 8181 port on your firewall.
-Here is example:
+Here is an example:

    ```text
    firewall-cmd --add-port=8181/tcp --permanent